 Any apple can be used for making applesauce especially McIntosh, but crisp tart apples like Granny Smith make chunkier and looser sauce.

 What is the best way to wash apples?

 To wash conventional apples I use 3-part water to 1 part vinegar, or you can use a product specially formulated for cleaning produce.
 For organic apples, you simply wash them with clean, fresh water.

-Choosing The Right apple
+Choosing The Right Apple For Your Recipes

 Braeburn – medium, crisp, juicy, sweet-tart.
 Best for baking whole, pie, and chunky sauces